shirazlinux/free-software-philosophy/content/learn/copyleft.md

 <img src="/images/licensing-spectrum.svg" alt="various projects and licenses organized along a spectrum" />
 <small>
   Various software licenses and examples of projects which use them, organized on the copyleft spectrum.
-Original graphic by David A Wheeler, [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
+Original graphic by David A Wheeler, <a href="https://creativecommons.org/licenses/by-sa/3.0/">CC BY-SA 3.0</a>.
 </small>

 ## Why choose a copyleft license?